stappersg/vBook/src/configuration/dns.md

 ## DNS resolver

-The default behavior is to use Google Public DNS as the upstream resolvers.
+The default behavior is to use the operating system (/Etc/resolv.conf) as the upstream resolvers.
 However using the `type` keyword this can be easily changed to:

+- Google Public DNS
 - The CloudFlare Public DNS
-- The host configuration (/etc/resolv.conf)
 - A fully customized resolver

 ```toml